 Creamy Fettuccine with Peas and HamPrint Recipe Pin Recipe

 - Cook pasta al dente according to package directions.
-I cook about a 1 - 2 minutes less what it states then test.

-- While pasta is cooking, set a large skillet or saute pan over medium high heat.
+- While pasta is cooking, set a large skillet or sauté pan over medium high heat.
 Add the olive oil and garlic and cook until fragrant, about 30 seconds.